-- f.
-In the Diocese of Wollongong, permission to regularly exercise the ministry is at the discretion of the Bishop and is granted for a maximum period of five years, following which the Acolyte may apply for a further period of service.
-These periods of service are recorded in the acolyte's Minister Engagement Form. - g.
-The Bishop reserves the right to withdraw the faculty of service at any time. - h.
-The Acolyte's faculty of service permits him to serve anywhere within the territory of the Diocese of Wollongong, but always and only at

-- the invitation of the Priest in charge of the church or chapel. - An Acolyte taking up permanent residence outside the Diocese of Wollongong automatically surrenders his faculty to exercise his ministry within the Diocese and he is requested to notify the Diocesan Liturgy Office of his departure. - An Acolyte from another Diocese, taking up permanent residence and service in the Wollongong Diocese, is asked to notify the Diocesan Liturgy Office of the date and place of institution and other details so that a Five-Year Faculty of Service can be issued. - k.
-Any Acolyte wishing not to continue in the active ministry before the conclusion of five years is expected simply to notify his Parish Priest and the Diocesan Liturgy Office of the fact.
+- a.
+While Instituted ministry of Acolyte is permanent, in the Diocese of Wollongong, permission to regularly exercise the ministry is at the discretion of the Bishop and is granted for a maximum period of five years, following which the Acolyte may apply for a further period of service.
+These periods of service are recorded in the acolyte's Minister Engagement Form. - b.
+The Bishop reserves the right to withdraw the faculty of service at any time. - c.
+The Acolyte's faculty of service permits him to serve anywhere within the territory of the Diocese of Wollongong, but always and only at the invitation of the Priest in charge of the church or chapel. - d.
+An Acolyte taking up permanent residence outside the Diocese of Wollongong automatically surrenders his faculty to exercise his ministry within the Diocese and he is requested to notify the Diocesan Liturgy Office of his departure. - e.
+An Acolyte from another Diocese, taking up permanent residence and service in the Wollongong Diocese, is asked to notify the Diocesan Liturgy Office of the date and place of institution and other details so that a Five-Year Faculty of Service can be issued. - Any Acolyte wishing not to continue in the active ministry before the conclusion of five years is expected simply to notify his Parish Priest and the Diocesan Liturgy Office of the fact.